GewelsJI/SINet-V2/jittor/README.md

 ## Performance

 The performance has slight difference due to the difference of two frameworks.
+Note that the Jittor model is just converted from the original PyTorch model via toolbox, and thus, the trained weights of PyTorch model can be used to the inference of Jittor model.

 | CHAMELEON dataset    	| $S_\alpha$  	| $E_\phi$  	| $F_\beta^w$  	| M     	|
 |----------------------	|-------------	|-----------	|--------------	|-------	|